The base cost to obtain an online National Police Check in the Northern Territory is $48.90.

 Payment options include credit card, debit card or PayPal through an encrypted link.

-The police check certificate will contain the results of the applicant’s police check application and disclosable court outcomes (if any).
+The national police check certificate will contain the results of the applicant’s police check application and disclosable court outcomes (if any).

 Disclosable court outcomes (such as criminal history information) is released by Australian police agencies in accordance with the spent convictions scheme.